Nervous System Literacy

 TRAINING WORKSHOP

-Experience practical tools for emotional regulation and co-regulation
+Experience practical tools for regulation and co-regulation

 If you’d like to explore whether this could support your team, you’re very welcome to book a 20-minute discovery call or email me.